 Neuroscience has a lot to say about how we should communicate

-First, realize your customer’s brain will not grow bigger because you have a lot to communicate.
+First, realize your customer’s brain will not grow larger because you have a lot to communicate.
 Next, understand the job of communication is to CONNECT more than it is to be comprehensive.
-To connect with anyone you must put as much focus on what you take out of your communications as what you put into it.
+If connecting is your goal, I suggest focusing on what you can remove from the message vs. add.

-That’s why building your case around a single big idea, is far easier for your audience to internalize than a laundry list of anything.
+Building your case around a single big idea is far easier for your audience to internalize than a laundry list of anything.

-If you cannot wrap everything you have to say around a big single momentous point, then dumb it down to no more than 4 points.
-Find four big points you know are burning in your audience’s mind at that moment, then collapse everything else you want to say as supporting statements to these points.
-I want to emphasize your points focus on what is burning in the hearts and minds of your audience, not you burning up your whiteboard with a laundry list of points queued for assault.
+If you cannot wrap everything you have to say around a big single momentous point, then dumb it down to no more than three big points.
+Find the topics burning in your audience’s mind, then collapse everything else you want to say as supporting statements to these points.